 4. Tahajjud & Witr

-Tahajjud or Qiyaam has been described as the “honour of the believer”, because who else would go through what you just did (wake up, wudhu..etc) just to stand up and pray?
-The beauty of Tahajjud is hard to describe; from the feeling of tranquility in your heart and understanding the Quran better at this time, to feeling closer to Allah at a time of isolation from others and wishing that you would never get up from that prostration, to self-reflection moments that we rarely get a chance to exercise in our busy world… all of them and more come from Tahajjud!
+Tahajjud or Qiyaam has been described as the “honor of the believer”, because who else would go through what you just did (wake up, wudhu..etc) just to stand up and pray?
+The beauty of Tahajjud is hard to describe; from the feeling of tranquility in your heart and understanding the Quran better at this time, to feeling closer to Allah at a time of isolation from others and wishing that you would never get up from that prostration to self-reflection moments that we rarely get a chance to exercise in our busy world… all of them and more come from Tahajjud!
 Finally, praying Witr after Tahajjud and making sincere dua to Allah is a true booster to your day!

 5. Istighfar moments

 Don’t forget to use the last 5-10 minutes before Fajr to ask Allah for forgiveness and making lots of istighfar so that you are among those Allah mentioned in the Quran: “And in the hour of early dawn, they (were found) praying for Forgiveness” (Quran, Chapter 51, Verse 18).

 5.00AM – 5.05 AM: Fajr Athan